Running RNA-seq analyses pipelines in KBase

 KBase requires a reference genome to guide the analysis of short reads.

 The RNA-seq pipeline in KBase is modular and consists of three steps.
 You can pick any of the multiple Apps available for a given step depending on your preference or individual characteristics of the App.

-Transcriptome Assembly and Quantification: Run the Cufflinks or StringTie App on the read alignments from the previous step to generate and assemble full-length transcripts and quantify transcripts and genes as appropriate.
+- 2.Transcriptome Assembly and Quantification: Assemble aligned reads to generate full-length transcripts and quantify transcripts and genes as appropriate.
 You can view downloadable normalized full expression matrices in FPKM (fragments per kilobase of exon model per million mapped reads) and TPM (transcripts per million).

-Differential Gene Expression: Run the Cuffdiff or Ballgown or DESeq2 App to generate gene or transcript level differential expression based on the quantification from the previous step.
+- 3.Differential Gene Expression: Generate gene- or transcript-level differential expression based on the quantification.
 Run Create Feature Set/Filtered Expression Matrix From Differential Expression after selecting appropriate q-value and fold change cutoffs as input parameters for the filtering of the differential gene expression.

-Integration into Metabolic Models: Assimilate the expression data from RNA-seq into the metabolic models to compare reaction fluxes with gene expression and thus identify pathways where expression and flux agree or conflict.
+- 4.Integration into Metabolic Models: Assimilate the expression data from RNA-seq into the metabolic models to compare reaction fluxes with gene expression and thus identify pathways where expression and flux agree or conflict.